rajamrit12/Metasploit-Payload-apk-binder-/README.md

 # Metasploit-Payload-apk-binder-

-bind yiur payload in apk
+bind yiur payload in any apk